Siegfried Müller (mercenary): Congo Crisis

 Müller emigrated to South Africa in 1962 and was recruited as a mercenary with the rank of lieutenant in 5 Commando in 1964 as part of the repression of the Simba rebellion in the Congo Crisis.
 At 44, Müller was the oldest of Mike Hoare's soldiers.
 He was promoted to captain after a successful operation to seize Albertville (now Kalemie) and led 52 Commando, a small sub-unit of 5 Commando of approximately 53 soldiers, from July 1964.
 He was later promoted to major.
 In this period, the units participated in widespread arbitrary violence, killings, and other war crimes.
 There were reports that Müller and his mercenaries would decorate their vehicles with the skulls and bones of their enemies, as well as drunken violence, looting and mounting the heads of their enemies on spears.
 Pictures show Müller wearing his Iron Cross in the Congo, attracting attention from journalists from Time magazine.

 In late 1964, Müller's unit suffered from low morale and desertion due to their first assault on the town of Boende being unsuccessful, with deserters criticizing Müller as "incompetent" and "too soft".
 The mercenaries eventually captured the city.

 As news of atrocities committed by mercenaries in the Congo spread, Müller became a hate figure among socialists and student activists in West Germany.
 He was first brought to public attention by a feature entitled "Congo Atrocity" in the December 1964 issue of the left-leaning magazine Konkret.
 Media portrayed him as a war criminal, an SS veteran, and claimed that he would read his copy of Mein Kampf after every battle.
 Another lengthy interview included Müller speaking nostalgically of his wartime service in German-occupied Poland and France and "concluded with him laughing as he spoke about how he was now compelled to follow the 'barbaric customs' of the Congo by not taking wounded opponents prisoner but simply shooting them dead."
 The historian Quinn Slobodian states "Müller provided a link between Nazi Germany and postcolonial conflict beyond polemical analogy".

 He was also profiled as a hate figure by state media in East Germany where some instead responded by seeing him as a symbol of the counterculture comparable with the Rolling Stones.
 He was interviewed for the 1966 East German documentary The Laughing Man – Confessions of a Murderer in which he was also the main subject.

 Later life and death

-He died in the Boksburg, Gauteng suburb of Johannesburg, South Africa of stomach cancer in April 1983.
+He died in the Boksburg, Gauteng suburb of Johannesburg, South Africa, of stomach cancer in April 1983.

 In popular culture

 The character Captain Henlein from the 1968 film Dark of the Sun was based on Müller.
-Müller is featured in the Hearts of Iron IV mod The New Order: The Last Days of Europe as the negligent Reichskommissar of Reichskommissariat Zentralafrika who spends his time hunting wildlife.